aidl-upc-2024-clothes-extractor/clothes-extractor/README.md

 possible improvements.
 These tests have not panned out into significant
 improvements:

--   In order to improve the stability of the training we have tried
-    > including tanh as the last layer of our Unet:
+-   In order to improve the stability of the training we have tried including tanh as the last layer of our Unet:

 <img src="./readme-media/media/image32.png" width="311.0in" height="240.0in">

-Although we noticed some slight stability improvements, that was not big enough to justify retraining all our models
+The idea being that a tanh activation function would automatically map the output to the range [-1, 1] and would allow the flow of gradients correctly (compared with clamping the result).
+Although we noticed some slight stability improvements, that was not big enough to justify retraining all our models.

 -   Query / Key / Value attention